Kerynx07/git-basic-training-nexinch/test.md

 # Test Documentation
 ## Goals
-1. Learn the basics of git
+1. Learn the master level of git